What you’ll find on this page:

 The Patient Protection and Affordable Care Act (ACA) mandated the initiation of a quality reporting program for hospices.
 The Center for Medicare and Medicaid (CMS) determines the quality measures that hospices must utilize and the processes hospices must use to submit data for those measures.
 Hospices that fail to submit required quality data in a given year will incur a 2 percentage point reduction to the market basket percentage increase for the subsequent fiscal year.

 CMS maintains a Hospice Quality Reporting website with information on all aspects of the hospice quality reporting program.
-Be sure to check the CMS Hospice Quality Reporting website regularly and often for updated information and new resources.
+Be sure to check the CMS Hospice Quality Reporting website regularly for updated information and new resources.

-NHPCO Quality Reporting General Resources:
+NHPCO Quality Reporting General Resources

-- Quality Reporting Timeline (a schedule and summary of CMS reporting requirements)
+- Quality Reporting Timeline (a schedule and summary of CMS reporting requirements

-Implementing Predetermined Quality Measures
+- Implementing Predetermined Quality Measures -Purchase MP3 (July 2014)

 CMS Quality Reporting General Resources